dakom/awsm-renderer/ROADMAP.md

+# Next up

+- Skins
+    - finish write to GPU (bind group etc.)
+    - associate mesh attributes with data

+- Revisit bind groups for morphs, should only have 1 - use dynamic buffer mechanism?

+## Approach

 High-level, approach is to keep going through gltf models, one at a time, making them each work starting with minimal and feature-tests.